leograba/lava-tests/README.md

 - [Smoke tests network](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/smoke-tests-network.yaml): the board has no internet access yet.
 Shell scripts work on Apalis iMX6.
 - [Opkg](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/opkg.yaml): the board has no internet access yet.
 Shell scripts work on Apalis iMX6.
 - [Read-ahead](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/read_ahead.yaml): image tested had default read-ahead size.
 Shell scripts work on Apalis iMX6.
-- [Hdparm](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/hdparm.yaml): image tested does not have hdpart.
-Script works on Apalis iMX6.
 - [Nbench](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/nbench.yaml): image tested does not have nbench.
 Shell script work on Apalis iMX6.
+Benchmark acceptable range has to be reviewed.
+- [Free RAM](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/free-ram.yaml): not tested using LAVA.
+Shell script works on Colibri iMX7.
+Benchmark acceptable range has to be reviewed.

 #### Unfinished and to be improved

 - [Flash resize](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/flash_resize.yaml): not working.
 Must wait until boot from flash is available.
+Must review for UBI based modules.
+- [Hdparm](https://github.com/leograba/lava-tests/blob/master/apalis_imx6/hdparm.yaml): image tested does not have hdparm.
+Script works on Apalis iMX6.
+Benchmark acceptable range has to be reviewed.
+Must remove UBI based modules.

-### ToDo
+### ToDo and tips

-- There are tests that work based on the module model, by using 'uname'.
-Later, scripts have additional parameters for modules that have the same name but different configuration.
-E.g. colibri-imx7 and colibri-imx7-1gb.
-This will fail, therefore the technique to find the module configuration has to be updated.
+- Update the scripts to use */proc/device-tree/toradex,product-id* to identify the module type.
-- Discuss whether benchmarks should have separate tests for min and max values, when testing a range
+- Discuss whether benchmarks should have separate tests for min and max values, when testing a range.
-- Currently the nbench results are not parsed.
-This should be improved
-- Add a sanity check to the beginning of tests when a benchmark or command should be available by default, e.g. lava-test-case hdparm-available --shell hdparm --help
+- Add a sanity check to the beginning of tests when a benchmark or command should be available by default, e.g. *lava-test-case hdparm-available --shell hdparm --help*.
-- Consider having a server with benchmarks and other binaries compiled for tests using the latest image/toolchain
+- Consider having a server with benchmarks and other binaries compiled for tests using the latest image/toolchain.
-- Go throught the upper/lower limits of the benchmarks and verify if they are feasible
+- Go throught the upper/lower limits of the benchmarks and verify if they are feasible.